-In the bi-weekly online meetings, Tuesdays, and Thursdays, from 6:00 PM to 8:00 PM, we will follow a brief presentation of conceptual frameworks, by the instructor, revolving around the issues raised in the readings and of the questions that the class should address.
-Students are expected to read one of the required readings for the weekly seminar and take part in the discussion.
-More importantly, each student will make a presentation(15-20 minutes) of one of the required articles during the term.
+In the bi-weekly in-class meetings, Tuesdays and Tuesdays 6:00 pm, 8:00pm, we will follow a brief presentation of conceptual frameworks, by the instructor, revolving around the issues raised in the readings and of the questions that the class should address.
+Students are expected to read one of the required readings for the bi-weekly seminar and take part in the discussion.
+More importantly, each student will make a presentation (15-20 minutes) of one of the required articles during the term.